arunkumars-er/labelstudio-dvc/README.md

 ---

-##  Pipeline 2: Annotation Export & Model Improvement
+##  Pipeline 2: Task Creation Pipeline & Annotation Export

 **Purpose:**
 Takes all images in raw/ and creates task and also assings the task with account available in labelstudio server.